-In light of some of the complexity of particular parts of the marine and coastal Crown land, a similar forum consisting of marine and coastal Crown land stakeholders will be established to oversee the implementation of the plan.
+Implementation of the Plan will be overseen by a committee consisting of marine and coastal Crown land stakeholders.
 This is an opportunity to ensure ongoing clear and effective governance arrangements to help identify and manage issues where multiple agencies may have varied inputs and objectives.
-Council is committed to transitioning the project steering committee model once the plan is adopted to help guide the implementation of the plan.